engor/Ted2Go/modules/mojo/docs/module.md

 To initialize mojo, you need to do at least 3 things:

 * Create an [[app.AppInstance]] using 'New AppInstance'.
 This will automatically initialize the [[app.App]] global variable.

-* Create a [[app.Window]].
+* Create an [[app.Window]].
 You will generally create a subclass of window you have defined yourself, eg: 'New MyWindow'.
 * Start the app using App.Run().

 This can all be done inside Main().

 Once the app is running, mojo runs a simple event loop that looks like this:

 * Get OS events and dispatch corresponding mojo events if necessary.
 * Once there are no OS events left to process, any custom [[app.AppInstance.Idle]] handlers are called.
 * If the application has called [[app.AppInstance.RequestRender]], then the app is rendered.

 The app will continue executing the event loop until [[app.AppInstance.Terminate]] is called.

 ## Subclassing Window